camunda/camunda-bpm-spring-boot-starter/.github/CONTRIBUTING.md

 # How to contribute

-First of all, please follow the same [contributing guidelines](https://github.com/camunda/camunda-bpm-platform/blob/master/CONTRIBUTING.md) as for the Camunda BPM Platform.
+First of all, please follow the same [contributing guidelines](https://github.com/camunda/camunda-bpm-platform/blob/master/CONTRIBUTING.md) as for the Camunda Platform.

 We have an active discussion forum where we are happy to help/discuss all your "why is this not working", "what am I missing", "do you support this feature" questions.
 Please only file issues here for concrete bug reports and feature requests.
 Thank you!